 Born in beloved Seoul, Korea, Bethel has pilgrimaged across Asia, Europe, the Middle East and North America, but has always had a heart-connection with the West Coast.
 She lives in Vancouver with her soulmate David, their son Moses and his furry sibling Chance.

 Bethel Lee earned her Bachelor of Arts in Industrial-Organizational Psychology from Pepperdine University in Malibu, California and her Master of Divinity from Duke Divinity School in Durham, North Carolina.
-She is an ordained minister within the United Church of Canada.
+She is an ordained minister with the United Church of Canada and a Campus Chaplain at the University of British Columbia .

 A native Floridian, Audrey did not venture too far from her hometown of Naples to plant some roots.
 Audrey currently resides in Florida City, FL, an urban suburb of Miami, where she and her husband Jose Luis are active members of their very diverse community.